etinaude/unlocked/README.md

 ## ⚙️ Mechanics

-TODO: add CAD files

-Unlocked uses FDM, SLA and DMLS parts for different levels of precision and strength, it uses 0.8mm copper wire to press the pins, and
+Unlocked uses FDM, SLA and DMLS parts for different levels of precision and strength, it uses 0.4mm copper wire to press the pins.
+More details in the `/3D files` Folder

 ### Tools Required